grafana/k6-docs/docs/sources/v0.48.x/javascript-api/jslib/aws/S3Client/Bucket.md

 ---
 title: 'Bucket'
 head_title: 'Bucket'
-slug: 'bucket'
 description: 'Bucket is returned by the S3Client.* methods who query S3 buckets.'
 ---

 # Bucket

-Bucket is returned by the S3Client.* methods that query S3 buckets.
+Bucket is returned by the S3Client.\* methods that query S3 buckets.
 Namely, `listBuckets()` returns an array of Bucket objects.
 The Bucket object describes an Amazon S3 bucket.

 | Name                  | Type   | Description                  |
 | :-------------------- | :----- | :--------------------------- |